kernelkit/infix/doc/container.md

 Caution
 -------

-A word of warning, containers can run on your system in privileged mode, as `root`.
-This gives them full access to devices on your system.
-But even when though unprivileged containers are fenced from the host with Linux namespaces, and resource limited using Linux cgroups, which scope container applications from seeing and accessing the complete system, there is no guarantee that an application cannot ever break out of this confinement.
+A word of warning.
+Containers can run on your system in privileged mode, as `root`, giving them full access to devices on your system.
+Even though containers are fenced from the host with Linux namespaces, resource limited using cgroups, and normally run with capped privileges, a privileged container is relatively easy to break out of.
+A trivial example is given in the [Advanced](#advanced) section of this document.

+We recommend avoiding privileged containers, if possible (they do have valid use-cases) and instead use [capabilities](#capabilities).

+Remember:

  - If the system is compromised, containers can be used to easily install malicious software in your system and over the network
  - Your system is as secure as anything you run in the container
  - If you run containers, there is no security guarantee of any kind
- - Running 3rd party container images on your system could open a security hole/attack vector/attack surface
+ - Running 3rd party container images on your system could open a security hole/attack vector/surface
  - An expert with knowledge how to build exploits will be able to jailbreak/elevate to root even if best practices are followed